jxsl13/simple-configo/README.md

 ```

 This is everything you need to write in order to parse a configuration file with key value pairs into a struct of your choise.

+## TODO

+- Remove 'Type' field of 'Option' struct, as all that's needed is actually the ParseFunction, ut gotta look further into it.